 New York City College of Technology

-Known informally as City Tech, New York City College of Technology, CUNY's college of technology, was founded in 1946 and represents a major force in the preparation of highly skilled graduates, ready for the technology-driven careers that increasingly define our economy.
-Offering a host of innovative programs, delivered by experienced faculty using state of the practice equipment, City Tech strives to be at the leading edge of the industries and professions it serves.
+City Tech (New York City College of Technology), CUNY's college of technology, was founded in 1946 and represents a major force in the preparation of highly skilled graduates, ready for the technology-driven careers that increasingly define our economy.
+Offering a host of innovative programs, delivered by experienced faculty using state of the practice equipment, City Tech is at the leading edge of the industries and professions it serves.

 - City Tech offers a distinctive combination: specialized technical instruction and a strong general education in the liberal arts and sciences.
 This curriculum helps students prepare for challenging, high-level professional opportunities and the need to be lifelong learners.

-- Many City Tech programs are unique within CUNY and some are unique in the metropolitan area, such as the degree programs in Restorative Dentistry and in Entertainment Technology.
+- Many City Tech programs are unique within CUNY and some are unique in the metropolitan area, such as the degree programs in Entertainment Technology, and in Professional and Technical Writing.

 - The College has had a net increase of over 140 new faculty members in the last eight years.
 The cutting-edge skills of new faculty have contributed to significant faculty and student research activities and publications.